Sheriff details dirt bike crash that killed 12 & 13-year-old boys in Tangipahoa Parish

 The sheriff's office says the boys were riding a Honda offroad motorcycle on Dummyline Road in Amite around 9 p.m.
 April 21.
 According to the department, a man riding a Harley Davidson motorcycle didn't see the the boys and struck them from behind.

-Investigators later determined the dirt bike did not have any illumination devices equipped, and the boy were not wearing helmets at the time.
+Investigators later determined the dirt bike did not have any illumination devices equipped, and the boys were not wearing helmets at the time.

 The driver of a passing 18-wheeler witnessed the crash and stopped to help.